alces-software/metalware/docs/design/03-api-namespace.md

 The biggest issue is complexity and maintainability.
 Currently the design is ad hoc which makes it next to impossible to replicated the behaviour in order to make a chaneg.
-The following is the issues that I can see with the current design.
+The following is the issues within the current design.

 At the moment these issues are fairly cosmetic.
 The biggest problem we face is a lot of warning's are being issued because value's haven't been set in the